LiveHelperChat/doc/docs/bot/update-current-chat.md

 In order to change department you just have to `Enter department ID` ID you can find in department list.

+## Disable visitor sending messages untill next operator/bot messages.

+It disables possibility for visitor to send a message untill there is some response to his previous message.
+It's usefull in ChatGPT integration case if we want to wait untill bot response to our previous request.

 ## Set subject

 You can add a subject to the chat automatically by entering subject id.